Together let's plant some trees!

 Together, let's plant trees!

 I've signed up as a business subscriber to Ecologi, meaning that I pay a monthly subscription to offset my own carbon footprint, including business travel such as driving to your photo shoot.
 But I wanted to do more - and plant more trees!
-So, for every order you place I'll be planting trees over and above my monthly subscription:

 You can view my forest and find out more about Ecologi on their website.
 My trees are only saplings at the moment but together we can make them grow!